 Product liability cases can be handled as individual cases or may become part of a class action lawsuit.
 We will recommend which type of case you should pursue to get the best results.

 Burn injuries can be devastating to the victim.
-Burns often require extensive medical care and even when the area is healed, the burned area may still be very fragile and prone to pain.
+Burns often require extensive medical care and even when the burned area is healed, it may still be very fragile and painful.

-Medical care for burn injuries is very expensive because of the extensive amount of treatment necessary to save the skin and muscles.
+The extensive amount of treatment necessary to save the skin and muscles is expensive.

 Burn injuries can occur from many sources: